BrettFraley/BrettFraley.github.io/_posts/2024-01-14-PFE-partial-differential-equation.md

 PDE's and produce something interesting and of value to others and perhaps even teach others what I currently know very little about, is my way of persevering to thoroughly study and undertand PDEs and how to apply them in software solutions.
-I will be tackling this subject in this manner on many areas of study and will tag articles with the 'LearningAboutX'.
+I will be tackling this subject in this manner on many areas of study and will tag such articles with 'LearningAboutX'.

 ### Day 1
 I was glancing through some free books on computer vision and the acronym PDE was mentioned.